Kong/galileo-agent-java/README.md

 # Configuration for Server

 Filter has been tested on tomcat and should work with Jetty, Jboss and other servers supporting http servlet api.
-To use the filter you would need to add Analytics filter to web descriptor and set few environment variables in the server.
+To use the filter you would need to add Analytics filter to web descriptor and set few VM arguments in the server.

-Add following environment variable to the server
+Add following arguments to the server

-     ANALYTICS_TOKEN = You Api analytics token from http://www.apianalyitics.com
+     analytics.token = You Api analytics token from http://www.apianalyitics.com
-     SOCKET_POOL_SIZE_MIN = Minimum number of sockets to opened for connection to analytics server, default is 10 SOCKET_POOL_SIZE_MAX = Maximum number of sockets allowed to live in pool, default is 20 SOCKET_POOL_UPDATE_INTERVAL = new sockets are added if its less than minimum value  or removed if its greater than maximum value, default is 5 seconds
-     THREAD_POOL_SIZE = Number of thread in the pool handling data transfer to analytics server, default is 2* # of processor ANALYTICS_ENABLED_FLAG = true to enable analytics
+     analytics.socket.min = Minimum number of sockets to opened for connection to analytics server, default is 10 analytics.socket.max = Maximum number of sockets allowed to live in pool, default is 20 analytics.socket.interval = new sockets are added if its less than minimum value  or removed if its greater than maximum value at set interval, default is 5 seconds analytics.worker.size = Number of thread in the pool handling data transfer to analytics server, default is 2* # of processor analytics.enabled.flag = true to enable analytics

 Update web.xml on server